-When surveillance testing is performed for functions with installed bypass test capability under the Required Action Note, the appropriate TS Condition is entered, and the Required Action Note is applied, allowing an inoperable channel to be placed in bypass for up to 12 hours.
+When surveillance testing is performed under the Required Action Note, the appropriate TS Condition is entered, and the Required Action Note is applied, allowing an inoperable channel to be placed in bypass for up to 12 hours.
 The Completion Time starts after the time in the Required Action Note expires, providing the equipment remains removed from service or bypassed.
 If the surveillance time exceeds 12 hours, the Required Action would have to be performed (e.g., place channel in trip within 72 hours or be in Mode 3 within 78 hours.)
-In addition, for channels with installed bypass test capability, if a channel is discovered inoperable, the bypass test capability could be utilized during troubleshooting prior to expiration of the appropriate TS Condition Required Action Completion Time to place the channel in trip.
+In addition, if a channel is discovered inoperable, the channel may be placed in a bypass condition during troubleshooting prior to expiration of the appropriate TS Condition Required Action Completion Time to place the channel in trip.
 The 12 hour time limit is justified in Reference 14.